masterdev0218/angular-datastream-table/README.md

 # :zap: Angular Datastream Table

-* App with realtime communication between app and server using a [Pusher](https://pusher.com/) channel for notifications/updates etc.
+* App with realtime communication between app and server using a websocket-based [Pusher](https://pusher.com/) channel for notifications/updates etc.

 *** Note: to open web links in a new window use: _ctrl+click on link_**